 Core Document

-A label used to ensure certain customer documents, which don’t change, are available anytime the customer applies for financial aid.
-For example: Proof of birth, Proof of Citizenship
+A Label used to ensure certain customer documents, which don’t change, are available anytime the customer applies for financial aid.
+For example, proof of birth or proof of citizenship.

-Desktop Aps
+Desktop Apps

 An application installed from DocuWare that allows additional functionality in DocuWare such as Drag and Drop documents into the DocuWare program.